Upcoming Training

 Neurodiversity withing Mindful Movement Classes

-Are you a Mindful Movement Teacher and would like to explore some of the practicalities of how the lived experiences of neurodiversity (including ADHD) are best placed to inform our teaching?
+Are you a Mindful Movement Teacher and would like to explore some of the practicalities of how to support students with hypermobility?

-Brighton Natural Health Centre are delighted to have experienced teacher and trainer Carol Trevor https://yogacarol.co.uk/ to hold this session.
+Brighton Natural Health Foundation are delighted to have experienced teacher and trainer Carol Trevor https://yogacarol.co.uk/ to hold this session.

-If you have any queries, please contact Tammy McCann: tammymccann@bnhf.org book here: https://www.tickettailor.com/events/brightonnaturalhealthcentre/1470494
+If you have any queries, please contact Tammy McCann: tammymccann@bnhf.org book here: Booking for teacher training.

 Want to know about future training?